Skip to content

 Vagal toning practices (daily): Extended exhale breathing — inhale for 4 counts, exhale for 6 to 8 counts — for five minutes upon waking and before sleep.
 Cold water on the face (activates the dive reflex and stimulates the vagus).
 Humming, chanting, or singing — any vocalization that vibrates the throat.

 Movement that matches your state: If you are in sympathetic overdrive, intense exercise will amplify the stress response.
-Restorative yoga, walking in nature, gentle swimming.
+Consider restorative yoga, walking in nature, gentle swimming.
 If you are in dorsal vagal shutdown, gentle rhythmic movement — not stillness — brings the system back online.
 Dance.
 Drumming.
 Walking with a friend.
 Match the medicine to the nervous system state, not to a fitness trend.

 Your nervous system is not broken.
 It adapted brilliantly to everything you survived.
 And now, with the right support, it can learn something new: that the war is over, and you are allowed to come home.